Year 8 Humanities and Social Sciences

 History

 Students investigate the diverse perspectives that have shaped the values, beliefs and cultures of medieval to pre-modern societies.
 This is achieved by considering significant events and developments in history.
+Specifically, students explore significant developments, events, turning points or challenge that contributed to continuity and change in the Asian-Pacific society or in Medieval, Renaissance or pre-modern Europe.

 Geography

 Students study the geomorphology of the South Australian local coast and its distinctive natural environment, together with its distinct meaning and significance to people and the community.
+They recognise the spiritual, aesthetic and cultural value of landscapes and landforms for people, including Country/Place of Aboriginal people.

 Civics and Citizenship

 Students study the development and implementation of laws and the importance of a legal system.
 They explore the importance of having a strong democracy and the influence of individuals and communities in this.
+Students investigate how political systems function through formal structures and processes, and informed participation across a range of civic and political roles.

 Economics and Business